up to 5 Miles

 Educational Guided Tour

-Join us on one of the most popular hikes in Glacier National Park!
-After traveling up to iconic Logan Pass, we will venture back down the Going-to-the-Sun towards Lake McDonald.
-We will begin our mid-day educational hike at the lush Trail of the Cedars trailhead.
+Daily, June – September: Join us on one of the most popular hikes in Glacier National Park!
+After traveling past the gorgeous Lake McDonald, we will begin our educational hike at the lush Trail of the Cedars trailhead.
+We will continue climbing along the Avalanche Lake trail.
 This boardwalk portion winds through an ancient forest, thick with western red cedars and western hemlocks.
 We will then continue climbing along the Avalanche Lake trail, getting a chance to marvel at avalanche blowdown, massive glacial erratics, and a glacier-fed cirque basin that leaves every hiker misty-eyed.
 This day program will provide in-depth education on wildlife, geology, and ecology.

-Physical Requirements: Total Distance (roundtrip): 5 miles / Total elevation gain: 730 feet
+Physical Requirements: Total Distance (roundtrip): up to 5 miles / Total elevation gain: 730 feet

 Meeting Place: Glacier Institute, 320 Nucleus Ave, Columbia Falls, MT 59912